 We decided not to do a vegetable garden last year because we knew we’d be moving over the summer, but now that the move is all over and we’re settled in, we’re all in for a garden this year.
 About 2 weeks ago, the kids and I sat down in the backyard and started some seedlings – tomatoes, bell peppers, and lettuce.

 I love that my kids are interested in growing their own food (even though my picky eating oldest son won’t eat any of it), but it comes with some challenges.
 They always want to stick their hands in the dirt.
 Now that the seedlings have started sprouting, they want to poke and touch the plants.
 And just shortly after we finished planting the seedlings, it didn’t take 5 minutes before they had them all mixed up.

-I knew we needed some kind of garden markers to keep them straight, but I didn’t want to spend any money on it.
+I knew we needed some kind of garden markers to keep them straight.
 So I sat down and created my own, and even went beyond the vegetables we actually planted – potatoes, zucchini, cucumbers, eggplant, and more.
 We’ll be adding more and more vegetables each year, maybe each month (I have big plans for our garden), so I wanted to be prepared.

 I love that I was able to do these with stuff I already had around the house and they’re cute too.
 All it takes is something to use as a stake (we used wooden skewers cut in half), a little tape, some scissors and the printable garden markers.